-Abstract: We study in this paper the problem of adaptive trajectory tracking control for a class of nonlinear systems with parametric uncertainties.
-We propose to use a modular adaptive approach, where we first design a robust nonlinear state feedback which renders the closed loop input-to-state stable (ISS).
-The input is considered to be the estimation error of the uncertain parameters, and the state is considered to be the closed-loop output tracking error.
-We augment this robust ISS controller with a model-free learning algorithm to estimate the model uncertainties.
-We implement this method with a Bayesian optimization-based method called Gaussian Process Upper Confidence Bound (GP-UCB).
+Abstract-We study in this paper the problem of adaptive trajectory tracking control for a class of nonlinear systems with parametric uncertainties.
+We propose to use a modular approach: We first design a robust nonlinear state feedback that renders the closed loop input-to-state stable (ISS).
+Here, the input is considered to be the estimation error of the uncertain parameters, and the state is considered to be the closed-loop output tracking error.
+Next, we augment this robust ISS controller with a model-free learning algorithm to estimate the model uncertainties.
+We implement this method with two different learning approaches.
+The first one is a model-free multi-parametric extremum seeking (MES) method and the second is a Bayesian optimization-based method called Gaussian Process Upper Confidence Bound (GP-UCB).
 The combination of the ISS feedback and the learning algorithms gives a learning-based modular indirect adaptive controller.
-We test the efficiency of this approach on a two-link robot manipulator example, under noisy measurements conditions.
+We show the efficiency of this approach on a two-link robot manipulator example.

-1. INTRODUCTION
+I. INTRODUCTION

-Many adaptive methods have been proposed over the years for linear and nonlinear systems, e.g., Krstic et al. [1995].
-In this work we focus on a specific type of adaptive control, namely, the indirect modular approach to adaptive nonlinear control, e.g., Krstic et al. [1995], Wang et al. [2006], Benosman and Atinc [2013], Atinc and Benosman [2013], Benosman [2014b,a], Xia and Benosman [2015], Lavretsky [2009], Haghi and Ariyur [2011].
-In the direct approach, first a controller is designed by assuming that all the parameters are known (certainly equivalence principle), and then an identifier is used to estimate the unknown parameters online.
-The identifier might be independent of the designed controller, in which case the approach is called 'modular'.
-A modular approach has been proposed in Wang et al. [2006] for adaptive neural control of pure-feedback nonlinear systems, where the input-tostate stability (ISS) modularity of the controller-estimator is achieved and the closed-loop stability is guaranteed by the small-gain theorem, e.g., Sontag [1989].
+Classical adaptive methods can be classified into two main approaches: 'direct' approaches, where the controller is updated to adapt to the process, and 'indirect' approaches, where the model is updated to better reflect the actual process.
+Many adaptive methods have been proposed over the years for linear and nonlinear systems; we cannot possibly cite them all.
+Instead we refer the reader to e.g., [1], [2] and the references therein for more detail.
+Of particular interest to us is the indirect modular approach to adaptive nonlinear control, e.g., [2].
+In this approach, first the controller is designed by assuming that all the parameters are known and then an identifier is used to guarantee certain boundedness of the estimation error.
+The identifier is independent of the designed controller and thus the approach is called 'modular'.
+For example, a modular approach has been proposed in [3] for adaptive neural control of purefeedback nonlinear systems, where the input-to-state stability (ISS) modularity of the controller-estimator is achieved and the closedloop stability is guaranteed by the small-gain theorem (see also [4], [5]).

-In this work, we present a modular adaptive design which combines model-free learning methods and robust modelbased nonlinear control to propose a learning-based modular indirect adaptive controller.
-Here, a model-free learning algorithm is used to estimate in closed-loop the uncertain parameters of the model.
-The main difference with the existing model-based indirect adaptive control methods, is the fact that we do not use the model to design the parameters estimation filters.
-Indeed, model-based indirect adaptive controllers are based on parameters' estimators designed using the model of the system, e.g., the X-swapping methods presented in Krstic et al. [1995].
-Here, because we do not use the system dynamics to design the estimation filters we can deal with a more general class of uncertainties, e.g., nonlinear uncertainties can be estimated with the proposed approach, see Atinc and Benosman [2013] for some preliminary results.
-Furthermore, with the proposed approach we can estimate a vector of linearly dependent uncertainties, a case which cannot be solved using modelbased filters, e.g., in Benosman and Atinc [2015] it is shown that the X-swapping model-based method fails to estimate a vector of linearly dependent parameters.
+In this work, we build upon this type of modular adaptive design and provide a framework that combines model-free learning methods and robust model-based nonlinear control.
+We propose a learning-based modular indirect adaptive controller, in which model-free learning algorithms are used to estimate, in closedloop, the uncertain parameters of the model.
+The main difference with the existing model-based indirect adaptive control methods is the fact that we do not use the model to design the uncertainty parameters estimation filters.
+Indeed, model-based indirect adaptive controllers are based on parameters estimators designed using the system's model, e.g., the X-swapping methods presented in [2], where gradient descent filters obtained using the systems dynamics are designed to estimate the uncertain parameters.
+We argue that because we do not use the system's dynamics to design uncertainties estimation filters we have less restrictions on the type of uncertainties that we can estimate, e.g., uncertainties appearing nonlinearly can be estimated with the proposed approach, see [6] for some earlier results on a mechatronics application.
+We also show that with the proposed approach we can estimate at the same time a vector of linearly dependent uncertainties, a case which cannot be straightforwardly solved using model-based filters, e.g., refer to [7] where it is shown that the X-swapping model-based method fails to estimate a vector of linearly dependent model coefficients.